 If either party to a grievance charges the other with procedural violations other than time limit issues, a special committee consisting of the president of the Faculty Senate, the chair of the Faculty Senate Committee on Reconciliation Ethics, and the chair of the Faculty Senate Review Committee (or the vice president of the senate if the president is also chair of the Faculty Senate Review Committee) is convened to rule on the question, as in disputes about the validity of issues qualifying for the grievance procedure.
 The special committee has the following options.
-It can either find no significant procedural violation occurred, in which case the grievance process continues unaffected, or that a significant procedural violation did occur.
-If the administrator committed a significant procedural violation, the grievance automatically qualifies for advancement to the next step in the grievance process.
-If the grievant committed a significant procedural violation, the grievance process ends at that point with the last proposed resolution established as the final disposition of the case.
+It can either find no significant procedural violation occurred, in which case the grievance process continues unaffected, or that a significant procedural violation, the grievance automatically qualifies for advancement to the next step in the grievance process.
+If the grievant committed a significant procedural violation, the grievant committed a significant procedural violation of the grievant committed a significant procedural violation of the grievant committed a significant procedural violation, the grievance process and at that point with the last proposed resolution established as the final disposition of the case.